How To Give Advice: Less Fixing, More Listening

 That's why I teamed up with Life Kit to figure out some best practices.
 Turns out, good advice is often about loosening the body, opening the mind and, more often than not, keeping your mouth shut.

-Here are a few highlights of the interview:
+Here are a few highlights of the interview regarding how to improve your listening skills:

 Body language matters